 7 Tips for a Successful Summer Open House

-Selling your home this summer?
+Selling your home in Columbia, MO this summer?
 An open house is a great way to generate excitement and get buyers interested.

 No matter what the market conditions are, an open house will help you sell faster and for more money.
 How much more?
 Research shows that sellers who host an open house sell their homes for about $9,000 more and seven days faster than sellers who don’t.